What is Fascia? Where is it found in the body?

 I will go into more detail of these variables in future blogs… But for now exciting news!!!

-Join me on Zoom on Tuesday 27th October at 8.00pm to learn Fascial Movement techniques to improve your mind body connection therefore allowing you to be more active in whichever ways you choose.
+Join me soon to learn Fascial Movement techniques to improve your mind body connection therefore allowing you to be more active in whichever ways you choose.
 Whether that’s walking, cycling or simply being able to play on the floor comfortably with your children, grandchildren or pets.

 The Pilates method is the framework for Fascial Movement.
 We will cover the Pilates basic principles in the warm up and go on to covering exercises that will:

-Take me to the Fascial Movement Taster Workshop Booking Site!
+Take me to the Fascial Movement Workshop Booking Site!

 You’ll be pleased to know that by joining a Pilates or Barre class with me you learn some basic Fascial Movement techniques as I include elements of this training in all of my classes.